|

 42. Research Hotels Before You Leave

-If you have a pre-defined destination, then great.
-If you don’t, you’ll probably have an idea of where you’re going to be stopping each night either way.
-I’d recommend researching the possible hotels within about an hour and a half radius of each other along your route.
+If you don’t have a pre-defined destination, you should have a general idea of where you’re going to be stopping each night.
+I’d recommend researching the possible hotels within about an hour and a half of each other along your route.

 43. Don’t Wait Too Long To Book Your Hotel